sofwerx/swx-devops/README.md

 This project will import docker-machine configs into JSON "dm" objects stored in trousseau.

-There are two commands you will want to familiarize yourself with:
+The `swx dm` commands interact with these "dm" objects:

-    dm_ls
+    swx dm ls

 This will list the dm file secrets stored in trousseau under `file:secrets/dm/*`

-In order to source one of the environments, you can use `dm_env` do source a specific dm:
+In order to source one of the environments, you can use `swx dm env` do source a specific dm:

-    dm_env swx-pi
+    swx dm env rcloud-dev-00

-This acts just like an `eval $(docker-machine env {machinename})`.
+This acts similar to a `eval $(docker-machine env {machinename})`.

-To create a dm, you would first create a machine with `docker-machine`, and then use the `docker-machine_import` function to export it:
+To create a dm, you would first create a machine with `docker-machine`, and then use the `swx dm import` command to export it:

-    docker-machine create -d generic --generic-ip-address 192.168.14.194 --generic-ssh-key $PWD/secrets/ssh/sofwerx --generic-ssh-user pi --engine-storage-driver overlay2 swx-pi docker-machine_export swx-pi
+    docker-machine create -d generic --generic-ip-address 192.168.14.194 --generic-ssh-key ${devops}/secrets/ssh/sofwerx --generic-ssh-user pi --engine-storage-driver overlay2 swx-pi swx dm import swx-pi

 Then you would want to `git add .trousseau ; git commit` to save that newly added dm secret.